Adelic line bundles on quasi-projective varieties: Heights on quasi-projective varieties

 For the claim, the reason is already in the proof of Lemma \ref{minima3}.
-Alternatively, denote by $x'$ the closed point of $X$ corresponding to $x$, Then the pull-back of $\OL-\epsilon \pi^*\OM$ to $x'$ gives an adelic line bundle over $x'$ with a nonzero effective section, and thus is linearly equivalent to an effective adelic divisor over $x'$.
-This effective adelic divisor can be written as a limit of effective model divisors over a quasi-projective model of $x'$, and thus the degree is non-negative. \end{proof}
+Alternatively, denote by $x'$ the closed point of $X$ corresponding to $x$, Then the pull-back of $\OL-\epsilon \pi^*\OM$ to $x'$ gives an adelic line bundle on $x'$ with a nonzero effective section and thus is linearly equivalent to an effective adelic divisor on $x'$.
+This effective adelic divisor can be written as a limit of effective model divisors on a quasi-projective model of $x'$, and thus the degree is non-negative. \end{proof}

+In the following, we want to prove a partial converse to Theorem \ref{height comparison0}(3). \begin{thm} \kkk If $k=\ZZ$, let $K$ be a number field; if $k$ is a field, let $K$ be a function field of one variable over $k$.
+Let $X$ be a quasi-projective variety over $K$.
+Let $\OL, \OM\in \wh\Pic(X/k)$ be adelic line bundles, and let $\wt L, \wt M\in \wh\Pic (X/K)$ be their images in $\wh\Pic (X/K)$.
+Assume that $\wt M$ is big.
+Then $\wt L$ is big if and only if there exist $c>0$, $\epsilon>0$, and a non-empty open subvariety $U$ of $X$ such that